dbredvick/drew-tech/content/posts/2019-09-06-how-to-get-rich-notes/index.md

 Wealth is assets that earn while you sleep.
 Its purpose is freedom.
 Wake, eat, and sleep on your own schedule.

 Wealth is not a zero-sum game.
-Standard of living has risen over time.
+The standard of living has risen over time.
 Everyone now is better off than cavemen were.
 200 years ago, no one had penicillin, iPhones, or the internet.

 Status - who is #1, #2, #3.
 For there to be a winner, there has to be a loser.
 Status was more evolutionarily important before farming revolution.